Want to learn data science? Here’s the internet’s best curriculum

 - Why I’m doing this: To help democratize education.
 I chose an affiliate revenue model blended with a paid community to make maintaining the curriculum and building the community my full-time job.

-Let’s get to the 2021 edition of the curriculum.
+Let’s get to the curriculum.

 Term 1: Data Analysis

 - Introduction to Data Science

 - Preparing Data

 - More Statistics